Sundials Equation of Time Charts |

 Sundial table spreadsheet and wallet-sized printout |

-For comparison, here is an equation of time chart.
 This chart corresponds to the equation of time graphs shown above.
-It applies to 0 degrees longitude and every 15 degrees removed from that.
+It applies to 0 degrees longitude (Greenwich Mean Time, GMT) and every 15 degrees removed from that.
 If you are 2.5 degrees west of the center of your time zone, add an additional 10 minutes to sundial time; 5 degrees west, add 20 minutes; 10 degrees west, add 40 minutes, etc.

 Times in the IT sundial table are ten minutes greater than in the equation of time to correct for the fact that Ingleside Terraces, -122.5 degrees longitude, is ten minutes west of the center of our time zone at -120 degrees longitude.
 Changes in longitude do not affect values in this table if you remain the same distance from the center of the time zone; e.g., -2.5, -77.5, -92.5, and -122.5 degrees longitude all have the same correction. |